Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_bodysnatcher_notify_confetti            0       // Whether to throw confetti when a bodysnatcher is a killed ttt_bodysnatcher_device_time                5       // The amount of time (in seconds) the bodysnatcher's device takes to use

+// Loot Goblin
+ttt_lootgoblin_activation_timer             30      // Time in seconds before the loot goblin is revealed ttt_lootgoblin_announce                     4       // The logic to use when notifying players that a loot goblin has been revealed.
+0 - Don't notify anyone.
+1 - Only notify traitors and detective.
+2 - Only notify traitors.
+3 - Only notify detective.
+4 - Notify everyone ttt_lootgoblin_size                         0.5     // The size that the loot goblin will become when they are revealed (e.g. 0.5 = 50% size)
+ttt_lootgoblin_cackle_timer_min             4       // The minimum time between loot goblin cackles ttt_lootgoblin_cackle_timer_max             12      // The maximum time between loot goblin cackles ttt_lootgoblin_weapons_dropped              8       // How many weapons the loot goblin drops when they are killed ttt_lootgoblin_notify_mode                  4       // The logic to use when notifying players that a loot goblin is killed.
+0 - Don't notify anyone.
+1 - Only notify traitors and detective.
+2 - Only notify traitors.
+3 - Only notify detective.
+4 - Notify everyone ttt_lootgoblin_notify_sound                 1       // Whether to play a cheering sound when a loot goblin is killed ttt_lootgoblin_notify_confetti              1       // Whether to throw confetti when a loot goblin is a killed

 // ----------------------------------------

 // INDEPENDENT TEAM SETTINGS